How to avoid the bad

 when hiring a residential building contractor:

 · When they offer discounts that seem too good to be true.
-For example, if a "contractor" knocks on the door and offers to fix your damaged
+For example, if a "contractor" knocks on the door

-roof for a great rate because he has "materials left over from another job," he is likely a scammer.
+and offers to fix your damaged roof for a great rate because he has "materials left over from another job," he is

 · Cash payments only..
 They’re likely to take your money and you’ll never see or hear from them again.